shenw33/tennis_ball_detector/README.md

-# Tennis ball detection by OpenCV Cascade Classifier
+# ball detection by OpenCV

 ## Data and Requirement

 - Positive data

-Here we use a demo video from @Tennibot.

 The video file should be stored under:`data/raw_video/demo_video.avi`